dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

 - The website reads the generated CSVs in `data/ontology/release/artifacts/term-tables/` (Quarto does **not** read `themes.yml` directly).
 - The tabbed/accordion interface will automatically display the new theme’s table using `reactable`.
 - No separate theme page file is needed—all themes are on the main page.
-- Regeneration is manual: run `python scripts/extract-term-tables.py` (or `make publish-and-extract`), then sync to DSU with `make dsu-sync-term-tables ...`.
+- Regeneration is manual: run `python scripts/extract-term-tables.py`, then sync to DSU with `make dsu-sync-term-tables ...`.

 ### Modifying Existing Themes